 Departmental Solicitors Office

-Three months from the date of issue of the decision letter
+3 months from the date of DVA's decision letter

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action freephone Helpline on 0808 800 5050.